ryanchankh/ryanchankh.github.io/_pages/research.md

 ## Accessible and Implementable Biomedical Applications

 Deep Learning Biomedical applications are challenging to implement because data and model assumptions are often too idealized and unrealistic, leaving room for error and making them less practical.
 Real-life considerations such as financial cost, population bias, measurement errors, missing values are often ignored, or even worse, substituted with false but seemingly true assumptions.
 To make biomedical machine learning truly implementable, we must work with clinicians and carefully determine the appropriate design for our problem.
 Only then, we have any hope for meaningful applications and trustworthy usage of deep learning models in clinical settings.
-Our goal is exactly such.
+Our goal is exactly as such.

 1. Sam Nguyen\*, Kwan Ho Ryan Chan\*, Braden Soper, Jose Cadena, Paul Kiszka, Lucas Womack, Mark Work, Joan M. Muggan, Steven T. Haller, Jennifer Hanrahan, David J. Kennedy, Deepa Mukundan, Priyadip Ray. **Budget Constrained Machine Learning for Early Prediction of Adverse Outcomes for COVID-19 Patients.** Scientific Reports by Nature, 2021.
 2. Braden C Soper, Jose Cadena, Sam Nguyen, Kwan Ho Ryan Chan, Paul Kiszka, Lucas Womack, Mark Work, Joan M Duggan, Steven T Haller, Jennifer A Hanrahan, David J Kennedy, Deepa Mukundan, Priyadip Ray. **Dynamic modeling of hospitalized COVID-19 patients reveals disease state–dependent risk factors**.
 Journal of the American Medical Informatics Association, 2022